NOAA-EMC/global-workflow/README.md

 $ checkout_externals
 ```

-If checkout_externals is not in PATH then use full path to it:
+If checkout_externals is not in your $PATH then use full path to it:

 * WCOSS-Dell: /gpfs/dell2/emc/modeling/noscrub/emc.glopara/git/manage_externals/manic-v1.1.6/checkout_externals
 * WCOSS-Cray: /gpfs/hps3/emc/global/noscrub/emc.glopara/git/manage_externals/manic-v1.1.6/checkout_externals